NatashaHull/HackUnderflow/README.md

 Additionally, I was able to use this to add a `contributors` instance method to the `Answer` and `Question` models which performas a SQL query (using `find_by_sql`) to find all the users that have accepted edit suggestions for the object in question.

 ##Credits
 Design: I am not a designer.
 As a result I downloaded [Foundation's](http://foundation.zurb.com/) stylesheets and added them to my own CSS files.
+Additionally, my arrows (for voting) come from this [site](http://www.facebook.com/l.php?u=http%3A%2F%2Fhedgerwow.appspot.com%2Fdemo%2Farrows&h=MAQH4BUP3).

 FriendlyId: This website uses the `friendly_id` gem.

+Kaminari: This website uses `kaminari` for pagination.

+serializeJSON: I used this library (in my javascript files) for the questions#new form in Backbone.
+The respository for this library can be found [here](https://github.com/marioizquierdo/jquery.serializeJSON).

+underscore.inflection: When I was moving my Rails views into ejs templates in backbone, I realized that I needed inflector methods which come with Rails, but for JavaScript.
+This library solved this issue and can be found [here](https://github.com/jeremyruppel/underscore.inflection).